-Details of each Director on the Board both during FY2020 and since 1 July 2020 and factors relevant to their independence have been assessed by the Board as follows:
+Details of each Director on the Board both during FY2022 and since 1 July 2022 and factors relevant to their independence have been assessed by the Board as follows:

-Director Independence Assessment Factors Relevant to Independence Length of Service R Walker Independent Director The Board has assessed Mr Walker as being an independent Director.
+Director Independence Assessment Factors Relevant to Independence Length of Service S Baldwin Independent Director The Board has assessed Mr Baldwin as being an independent Director.
+The Board has assessed that Mr Baldwin's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Baldwin's independence.
+2 Years (originally appointed 1 July 2020) R Mathews Managing Director (Not Independent) As the Company's current Chief Executive Officer, Mr Mathews is not able to be an independent Director.
+10 Years (originally appointed in February 2012 (August 2012 in Executive capacity) A Jenkins Independent Director The Board has assessed Ms Jenkins as being an independent Director.
+The Board has assessed that Ms Jenkin's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Ms Jenkin's independence.
+1 Year (originally appointed in July 2021) P Scurrah Independent Director The Board has assessed Mr Scurrah as being an independent Director.
+The Board has assessed that Mr Scurrah's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Scurrah's independence.
+1.5 Years (originally appointed in January 2021).
+R Walker Independent Director The Board has assessed Mr Walker as being an independent Director.
 The Board has assessed that Mr Walker's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Walker's independence.
-The Board has further considered the tenure of the service of Mr Walker and is of the view that Mr Walker's independence from management and substantial holders has not been compromised by his longstanding tenure as a Director of the Company (which is currently just over 13 years).
-13 Years (originally appointed March 2007)
+The Board has further considered the tenure of the service of Mr Walker and is of the view that Mr Walker's independence from management and substantial holders has not been compromised by his longstanding tenure as a Director of the Company (which is currently just over 15 years).
+15 Years (originally appointed March 2007)